perfsonar/docs/release_candidates/5.1.0/_sources/install_config_first_time.rst.txt

 * Join the `user <https://lists.internet2.edu/sympa/subscribe/perfsonar-user>`_ or `announce <https://lists.internet2.edu/sympa/subscribe/perfsonar-announce>`_ mailing lists.
 * Your regular tests record data that can be presented on graphs.
 To view the results on the toolkit provided graphs see the section :doc:`using_graphs`
-* The perfSONAR Toolkit provides a number of on-demand testing tools you may be interested in exploring.
-More information can be found on the following pages:
-    * :doc:`using_ext_tools`